CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 > **Note**: The following tasks should be executed in the command prompt.

-1. Open a new command prompt as Administrator in your jump VM and login to azure with the below commands after updating the values in the below command.
+1. Open a new command prompt as Administrator in your jump VM and login to azure with the below command.

     ```bash
     az login -u <inject key="AzureAdUserEmail"></inject> -p <inject key="AzureAdUserPassword"></inject>